Warehouses of the Future: Dark Warehouses.

 What are dark warehouses?

 After the receipt of the goods is when dark warehouses comes into their own.
 Once scanned by humans as received and therefore logged into the Warehouse Management System (WMS), goods can be put away into storage.
 Robots can putaway goods and also later automatically pick and deliver goods or full orders to packing stations.
-Here they are packaged – usually by humans again – and despatched to customers.
+Here they are packaged – usually by human workers again – and despatched to customers.

 Of course, some elements of the distribution process require human involvement.
 Receiving of goods isn’t fully automated.
 But the putaway, picking and packing can be fully automated.
 Robots can operate in isolation, following pre-designed routes around the warehouse, or using ultrasound or infra-red sensors to avoid equipment and other robots.